skilesare/art_and_democratic_hypercatallaxy/hyper_capitalism/state_accounts.md

 A good example of this type of account would be a city police department that is issued funds by the city domain account.
 It would be onerous to have to elect taxes for every city service you wanted to participate in.
 With agency accounts, citizens gain access to the service also get a selective veto.
 The selective veto allows citizens to bar payments from the domain account to one of its agency accounts.
 In this way, selective political action can be taken, even if only symbolic to defund one distastefully run area of government without disrupting essential services.

 Another feature of state accounts is that they cannot participate in the private pool for either receiving or transmitting payments.
 All payments into out of the account will be free to view on the public ledger.

+We must speak to the legitimacy of the state under such a scenario where citizens are constantly attacking its ability to operate.
+This could radically destabilize the state and make it mostly accountable to small interests.
+As a result we propose a set schedule be established in accordance the size of the domain institution.
+For example, the United States government's core issuing account may only be up for veto every 4 years, and once vetoed, may have 6 months to attempt to reverse the veto before it goes into effect.
+A local water district may have a 3 month veto cycle with only a week to reverse the veto.